Brett-Tanner/Journal/2024/Aug_24.md

 ### Leaving prep

-- [] Make it possible for Admins to remove/change ssids
+- [] Refactor event_child to HAML
-- [] Remove kids from parents/delete them
-  - [] Also change schools
+  - [] Remove redundant 'view' link when invoice is changed, we already have the summary in a modal right there
-- [] Apply changes to all events with same name
+- [] Allow applying changes to all events with same name
   - [] Including to release/hide all of an event
 - [] Add default times for time slots
 - [] Hide images uploaded after n months from select box
 - [] Add ability to create admin accounts to both
 - [] Clean up event#show (and also make it invoice#new, which it should always have been)
 - [] Figure out how to get the splash/login working with just an image/picture tag rather than bg-image
+- [] Finally figure out how to get swap working on EB docker

 ### LMS

-- [] Put the general category materials behind a feature flag for the expo & hide in:
+- [] Put the general category materials behind a feature flag for the expo & hide for both showcase orgs in:
   - [] Teacher lessons
   - [] Teacher resources
 - New customer form